How To Calibrate Your Hygrometer

 How To Calibrate a Digital Hygrometer

-To calibrate a digital hygrometer, you need a soda cap or small dish, table salt, a small airtight bag or container, and of course, a digital hygrometer.
+To calibrate a digital hygrometer, you need a soda cap or a small dish, table salt, a small airtight bag or container, and, of course, a digital hygrometer.

-4. Remove and reinsert the batteries on your digital hygrometer to reset the hygrometer.
+Remove and reinsert the batteries in your digital hygrometer to reset the hygrometer.

 If your digital hygrometer is reading 75% relative humidity, you did it!
 If it does not read 75%, that’s not a big deal.
 You can adjust your hygrometer to read 75%, or if your digital hygrometer is not adjustable, you can note the difference between your current reading and 75.* You may now place your hygrometer in the humidor with your cigars for an accurate reading.